 My dad has some medical issues, he's getting on in the years, and he's just left for India to bring god to the heathens.
 They violently do not want his god, so I think that's a phenomenally bad idea, but that's his thing, and I'll save my thoughts on it for another rant.
 The point is that I want to get this out.
 I want to engrave it in photons, electrons, and whatever else, and I hope he gets a chance to read it.
 Because I want him to understand that I get it.

-I recently had a daughter of my own, Hope Springs, 5lbs 15oz, Oct 25th 2013.
+I recently had a daughter of my own, Eternal Epsilon, 5lbs 15oz, Oct 25th 2013.
 It'd be poetic, in a way, to say that she was the impetus for this revelation, but I can't say that honestly.
 I figured it out before I even knew she was growing inside my girlfriend.

 What I can say with honesty, is that I was thinking about Hope before I ever knew she was going to fall into my lap.
 And thinking about her led me to reevaluate everything I'd thought about my parents from my childhood.
 That's why I get it.
 Truly thinking about having someone who is completely helpless in your arms, that depends on you for everything, and who you love with everything you have, makes you reevaluate your life a bit.